Nuts and seeds are certified superfoods.

 Not surprisingly since walnuts are rich in omega-3s, research shows that eating walnuts may improve brain health while also helping to prevent heart disease and cancer (38).

 Walnuts also contain protein, vitamin B6, magnesium, phosphorus, copper, manganese, selenium.

 Serving: 1-oz (28g), Protein: 7g, Fiber: 2g, Fat: 14g, Calories: 159 (39).

 This might surprise you, as it did me, but peanuts are technically not nuts.

 They actually belong to the legume family and are therefore related to beans, lentils, and soy.

 They are both nutritious and delicious.

-Not only peanuts taste good, they are also rich in protein, fats, and potassium, which helps regulate body’s water levels and metabolism.
+Not only peanuts taste good, but they are also rich in protein, fats, and potassium, which helps regulate the body’s water levels and metabolism.
 It can also help prevent muscle cramping.